 Weekly Club Shooting Schedule

-Monday and Tuesday Evenings are open club nights: Beginning at 7pm (or earlier if a full line of 6 shooters is available), lines of bullseye shooting begin.
+Tuesday and Thursday Evenings are open club nights: Beginning at 6:30pm (or earlier if a full line of 6 shooters is available), lines of bullseye shooting begin.
 Precision, timed and rapid fire in standard pistol are followed by centrefire or sport pistol.
-Monday night used to be more of a "team" night, but because Tuesday evenings are so busy, everyone is now welcome.

 OVPL matches may also occur on some Thursdays.
 Check the events page for upcoming matches.